space928/Omsi-Extensions/README.md

 The library makes use of C# properties and classes to wrap native Omsi objects making them simple to interact with in a managed environment.

+See the [documentation](https://space928.github.io/Omsi-Extensions/index.html) for details on the API.

 ## Usage Example
 Here's a quick example of how to use it.
 ```cs